CumulusNetworks/docs/content/cumulus-netq-restruct/Switch-Lifecycle-Management/NetQ-Agent-Upgrade-LCM.md

 {{<notice info>}}

 Upgrades can be performed from NetQ Agents of 2.4.x, 3.0.0, and 3.1.0 releases to the NetQ 3.2.0 release. <em>Lifecycle management does not support upgrades from NetQ 2.3.1 or earlier releases; you must perform a new installation in these cases.</em> Refer to {{<link title="Install NetQ Agents" text="Install NetQ Agents">}}.
+Additionally, LCM commands are not available to perform this upgrade.

 {{</notice>}}